skhan75/iOS-Development-using-Swift/README.md

 5. "Camera ID" --> you can search the database using a camera ID of your choice.
 6. Finally the last screen will be a Map View of your selected queries like Address, Violation Date, No of Violations will be displayed on the Map and will be highlighted using a Pin drop.

 <b> P.S.
 Please excuse for the minor glitches and errors if you encounter any, because the project was done solely on my own and not in a group and hence due to lack of time and individual work, there could be some bugs or minor glitches.
-Please notify me of such issues which I will ensure to resolve immediately.
+Please notify me of such issues which I will ensure to resolve immediately.</b>

 ## <b> MP/05 --> Simon Game </b>